 Another part of the hiring process that can be improved through the power of collective intelligence is the reference checking process.

-Conventional reference checks involve calling each contact for an interview, a process that is both subjective and time-consuming.
+Conventional reference checks involve calling each contact individually for a feedback interview, a process that is both subjective and time-consuming.
 However, automated reference checking gets candidates to invite their references to access an online survey form.
-Former employers can then provide their feedback on their own time, often leading to more complete and unbiased information.
+Former coworkers and managers can then provide their feedback on their own time, often leading to more complete and unbiased information.

-Once data has been collected, organizations receive reports that provide an in-depth look at each candidate's background and ratings.
-Instead of basing hiring decisions on gut feelings and disparate facts, employers can instead obtain objective and consistent data on each applicant's skills, talents and performance.
+Once data has been collected, Jenny receives reports that provide an in-depth look at each candidate's background including ratings on skills and fit.
+Instead of basing hiring decisions on gut feelings, messy notes and disparate facts, Jenny can has instead gather objective and consistent data on the applicant's skills, talents and performance.

 Obviously, the hiring process is both complex and unique to each organization.
-While HR must exercise their good judgment, incorporating collective intelligence as a hiring tool can contribute to more accurate decisions and improve the overall quality of hire.
+While HR must exercise their good judgment, incorporating collective intelligence as a hiring tool can contribute to more accurate, unbiased decisions and improve the overall quality of hire.